Field Service Management

 Hire Companies

-Secondly, and closely linked to the example above, companies which offer the hire of commercial equipment will also have similar maintenance and repair needs.
+Similarly, companies which offer the hire of commercial equipment will also have similar maintenance and repair needs.
 For example, a forklift hire company will need to manage the servicing of the whole fleet of forklifts to make sure they can be hired out reliably.
 If a breakdown does happen, the company will also need to co-ordinate sending an engineer out to fix it.

 This group of businesses typically also needs FSM tools to help them manage their hire contracts and asset availability.
 Knowing the whereabouts of each asset and the hire status is a must when a customer calls up wanting to make a new booking.